folio-org/mod-reporting/README.md

 * `listen` specifies where the running server should listen for connections:
   * `host` is an IP address or DNS-resolvable hostname. `0.0.0.0` (all interfaces) should usually be used
   * `port` is an IP port number
+* `queryTimeout` specifies how long, in seconds, mod-reporting should allow Postgres to run any query.
+Running longer than this will result in a timeout error.
+Defaults to 60 seconds if not specified.
+See also `MOD_REPORTING_QUERY_TIMEOUT` below.
 * `reportUrlWhitelist` is an optional list of regular expressions.
 If this is specified, then only report URLs that match one of these regular expressions are accepted. **Note.** In [the sample configuration file](etc/config.json), the whitelist is disabled: for deployments that want to apply this filtering, it is the responsibility of their administrators to modify their configuration accordingly.

 The port specified in the `listen` stanza can be overridden at run-time by setting the `SERVER_PORT` environment variable.
 This is useful when invoking the service from a container whose contents (i.e. the configuration file) cannot easily be modified, but whose environment can be specified.

+The timeout length specified by the `queryTimeout` entry in the configuration file can be overridden at run-time by setting the `MOD_REPORTING_QUERY_TIMEOUT` environment variable.

 ### Logging